 Make sure your food coloring doesn’t use natural colorings such as beetroot, which will dull during baking.

-Why are my cupcakes overflowing?
+Why are my red velvet cupcakes overflowing?

 Too little batter and they won’t rise to the top of the liner.